Plumbing contractors in

 Submit application

-File application with NH Board of Plumbing including proof of experience, education transcripts, and application fee
+File application with Joint Board of Licensure and Certification including proof of experience, training certificates, and application fee.

 Maintain license

-Renew every 3 years with continuing education requirements and renewal fees
+Renew license every 3 years with continuing education credits and renewal fees.
+Keep insurance current and report any violations promptly.

 About This Market